auth0/docs/articles/quickstart/backend/_includes/_api_scope_description.md

 So far, the API is only checking for whether the incoming request has valid authentication information.
 This solves the case of restricting endpoints such that only authenticated users can access them; however, it doesn't currently provide any way to check for **authorization**.

-Authorization can be added to your authenitcation flow by use of a **scope** claim in the `access_token` which provides some indication of what that token allows access to.
+Authorization can be added to your authentication flow by use of a **scope** claim in the `access_token` which provides some indication of what that token allows access to.
 For more information on how to add scopes to an `access_token`, see the [Scopes documentation](/scopes).